SuperNEMO-DBD/starterkit/README.md

 - Where it is on CCLyon
 - How to access it (at the moment everyone is working from the CRD files but that shouldn't be the case in the long term, should it?)
 - How to interpret it (remembering that many people will not know what a PMT signal looks like, so we could do with a basic intro to the physics).

+**Analysis techniques**
+CP: I suspect we will not have time to do this at the collaboration meeting, but I am going to list these ideas because we could possibly put together some small training packages for the future, for people to look at in their own time.
+The idea I have in mind is small toy analyses of a small sample of simulation, for people to build up a bit at a time, maybe with some questions and answers to think about.
+Things like:
+- Making cuts/calculating a reconstruction efficiency
+- Calculating a sensitivity for a given exposure
+- Very basic BDT to separate signal from background